Have you ever purchased something because a well-known person you admire used the product or service?

 - How long you’ll be working together

 - How you and the influencer will be communicating with each other

 - Any other terms of contract necessary for your specific business to review

-6. Reward your influencer.
+6. Pay your influencer.

 - Swag (such as clothing, accessories, or product samples)

-- Free product
+- Free products and/or services

 - Access to discount codes and coupons